HyperOOP/hyperoop/README.md

     <button onclick={() => counter.State.count++}>+</button>
 ```

-Two buttons located below allow to increase and decrease the counter value.
+These two buttons allow to increase and decrease the counter value.
 Thanks to the magic of the `Action` class, this will lead to a redraw of the page with a new counter value.

-But all this will not work unless we bind an instance of the Action class and the view function to the required DOM element.
-This is done by calling the init function:
+But all this will not work unless we bind an instance of the `Actio`n class and the view function to the required DOM element.
+This is done by calling the `init` function:

 ```tsx
     ui.init(document.body, view, counter);